mkendall42/Watts-My-Electricity-Bill-BE-updates/README.md

     zip_commercial_avg: <float>,
 }
 ```
+- Notes:
+    - For a given user, 'nickname' must be a unique string for simplicity
+    - Many of the parameters are actually optional.
+At present, only `user`, `nickname`, `energy_consumption`, and `energy_cost` are required.
+Further, `user` is effectively a hidden requirement; this needs to be explicitly built into a request body later.
+    - I will later make the POST request send the data via a body (probably better practice vs dubious handling of parameters here...)

 ### User Reports: Get All reports for a user (Index)
 - GET /api/v1/user/:id/reports to: /api/v1/reports#index
     - This route gets all the user reports (only id and name) for a given user id